GrindeLab/STEAM/README.md

 2. Estimate the admixture proportions for each individual and store them in a `n`-by-`K` matrix, where `n` is the number of admixed individuals and `K` is the number of ancestral populations.
     - There are various ways to calculate these proportions, one of which is to calculate the genome-wide average local ancestry for each individual.
 3. Estimate `g`, the number of generations since admixture.
-    - We recommend that you use *STEAM* for this step; for more details, see the "Estimating the Number of Generations..." section below.
+    - We recommend that you use *STEAM* for this step. *NOTE:* using this approach requires that you calculate the observed correlation of local ancestry at pairs of loci in your data.
+For more details, see the "Estimating the Number of Generations..." section below.

 ## Example: 2 Ancestral Populations